- Published on

 I have a friend called Sam.

-Whenever I talked to him, he would tell me his startup ideas and ask for my feedback.
-Almost all his ideas are great, so I'm always excited to jam with him about them.
+Whenever I talked to him, he would tell me his latest startup idea and ask for feedback.
+Almost all of his ideas are great, so I'm always excited to jam with him about them.
 Every time he shares a new idea with me, I become super excited and encourage him to go for it.
 This kind of conversation went on for 2 years.

 Last week, I finally asked him "What happened to the idea you mentioned last time?
 Did it fail?"